redblade/confservicedss/doc/ECODA/scenario.md

 stress --cpu 8
 ```

-send a SLA violation about resources (sla_violation_sla_ve.json)
+b) send a SLA violation about resources (sla_violation_sla_ve.json)

 result: example-app-ve is scaled UP with +10% resources

-***scenario#1.2*** - scaling DOWN for low resource usage
+<u>***scenario#1.2***</u> - scaling DOWN because of low resource usage after a grace period without SLA violations

-simulate low CPU usage (continues from scenario#1.1)
+a) simulate low CPU usage

-CPU usage is now low (the container with 'stress' was killed to spawn a new one with increased requests from scenario#1.1)
+Nothing to do.
+After scenario#1.1, CPU usage goes to low values as the container with 'stress' running was killed to to spawn a new one with increased requests

-after some minutes, example-app-ve is scaled DOWN with -10% resources
+result: after some minutes, example-app-ve is scaled DOWN with -10% resources

-***scenario#1.3*** - scaling UP for high resource usage with violation of SLAs of type 'active' WHEN a second violation of SLA of type 'ignore' is received.
-So, scaling UP is required
+<u>***scenario#1.3***</u> - scaling UP because of high resource usage when SLA violations of type 'active' are received, WHEN a previous SLA violation of type 'ignore' was received.
+So, scaling UP is required.

 ```
 APPNAME=example-app-ve